microsoft/PowerApps-Samples/cds/orgsvc/C#/DumpEntityMetadata/README.md

 ### Clean up

-1. This smple creates no records.
+1. This sample creates no records.
 No cleanup is required.